 1. Oversteering

-As mentioned, oversteering can cause your trailer to jackknife, which is when the trailer and towing vehicle form an “L” or “V” shape.
-This can be difficult to correct, especially for beginners.
-The solution is simple: make smaller, measured adjustments to the steering wheel as you reverse.
+Oversteering can cause your trailer to jackknife, forming an "L" or "V" shape.
+The solution: make smaller, measured adjustments to the steering wheel.

 2. Rushing the Process

-Inexperienced drivers often rush through the process of reversing, leading to mishaps.
 Take your time, go slow, and remain patient.
-The more cautious you are, the more likely you are to reverse smoothly and without error.
+The more cautious you are, the more likely you are to reverse smoothly.

 3. Neglecting Your Mirrors